Bill has advanced degrees in education and political science. He has been a political science teacher for over 26 years.

-The White House was quick to point out that the new decorations for the makeover are American-made: the rug is from Michigan, the wallpaper, desk chair, couches, and lamps were made in New York, the light-brown fabric for the couches was woven in Pennsylvania.
-The specifics include
+The White House was quick to point out that the new decorations for the makeover are American-made: the rug is from Michigan; the wallpaper, desk chair, couches, and lamps were made in New York; the light-brown fabric for the couches were woven in Pennsylvania.
+The specifics include:

 - "No problem of human destiny is beyond human beings." - John F. Kennedy

 - "The welfare of each of us is dependent fundamentally upon the welfare of all of us." - Teddy Roosevelt

 - "The arc of the moral universe is long but it bends toward justice." - Martin Luther King

 - "Government of the people by the people for the people." - Abraham Lincoln